a

 The Summit of the Future and the forgotten invitation to the Guardians of the Food of Life.

-The Lie invites Evil
+The Lie invites Evil, the Truth invites Lifel

-The 1961 Single Convention (1961SC) introduced in its Preamble a double-tongued narrative that expresses concern for the health and welfare of mankind while simultaneously warning that addiction to narcotic drugs constitutes a serious evil for individuals and poses significant social and economic dangers to society.
-This narrative equates narcotic drugs with evil, yet it also implicitly includes non-narcotic and non-addictive substances that the Preamble omits to mention but, as it appears after this welcoming ceremony of the preamble, the 1961SC has invited in through the back door.
-Once inside, the same punitive regime awaits all the guests, dispensed at the mercy of the Prohibition master.
+The 1961 Single Convention (1961SC or Prohibition or the Convention) introduced within its preamble a two-faced narrative expressing concern for the health and welfare of mankind by warning that addiction to narcotic drugs constitutes a serious evil for individuals and poses significant social and economic dangers to society, yet it implicitly also includes non-narcotic and non-addictive substances.
+Although the preamble omits to mention non-narcotic substances, the 1961SC surreptitiously welcomes them into the big drug melee of the ensuing articles.

-The Preamble of the Single Convention perpetuates lies to mask misanthropic policies—a cover-up for the age-old tendency of ruling elites to politically and physically destroy minorities they fear could undermine the social order that protects their interests.
-The evil that the convention refers to appears to be the modern-day lie inspired by the devil to muzzle the spirit.
-Therefore, let us revisit the history of prohibition and meet its mythical protagonist Adapa, and all the gods of the scribes that have led us to this point.
+The preamble of the Single Convention perpetuates lies masking misanthropic policies—a cover-up for the age-old habit of ruling elites seeking to destroy others they fear could undermine the social order that protects their interests.
+The evil that the Single Convention enshrines appears to be a modern-day version of the deception spewed by scribes-of-the-gods-of-old to muzzle the spirit of wholeness, the religion of the human heart.

 2. The Propagation of the Lie through the Muzzling of the Spirit

 Plants of the Gods, Food and Water of Life, Plant of Heartbeat and Fruit of Knowledge of Good and Evil, are some of the names of the substances venerated by the ancients, but which our society has branded as evil drugs.
-From the start of civilization in Sumer till the 1961 UN Single Convention, lies and terror have been employed again and again to control entheogenic substances and persecute its consumers.
+From the start of civilization in Sumer, some 5000 years ago, till the 1961 UN Single Convention, lies and terror have been employed again and again to control entheogenic substances and persecute its consumers.
 Even so, there are still pockets in remote jungle corners and in high and nearly inaccessible mountain retreats where at dawn the jubilant perennial cry: “I’ve got life!” can be heard.

 Soma and Truth in Vedic Poetry

 To get an idea of the entrance of the Lie on the scene of history, we should step backwards for a moment to have a look at a sacred book of the second millennium BC Hindus, the Rig-Veda: “In Praise of Knowledge.”
-Its hymns tell a story, interspersed with joyful exclamations, about the drink that lifts up to reveal wisdom and truth, and give life.
+Its hymns tell a story, interspersed with joyful exclamations, about the drink that lifts to reveal wisdom and truth, and give life.

-That was a time that we can only dream about, a time when true and false, good and evil, were known instinctively, gifts of the Soma drink, deified for its “truthspeaking”:
+That was a time that we can only dream of, a time when true and false, good and evil, were known instinctively, gifts of the Soma drink, deified for its “truth-speaking”:

 “Of these two that which is the true and honest, Soma protects and brings the false to nothing.”